Innovation & More

 Traditionally, American nurseries harvest plants with a cone style tree spade.
 Waverly Farm digs with an Italian-made vibratory blade machine that produces a spherical root ball.
 The advantages are many.
 First, we compared both styles to determine which captures more of the fibrous roots located near the soil surface.
 Our research shows that the root ball contains approximately 14% more soil by weight but captures this additional soil on the horizontal plane where the roots are, instead of under the fibrous root location.

 This round root ball also enables the plant to stand up without the aid of chocks typical of more pointed root balls.
 The planting hole is dug to a shallower depth, saving time and effort during installation.
 Also, because the ball is round, one man can easily roll even a 36" ball around on firm ground.
-We currently own four Pazzaglia root balling machines with ball size capabilities from 17" for small boxwood to 56" for large trees.

 The Pazzaglia in action easily transportable stands without chocks Rootballs ready to go